- Purchase the complete Expat Arrivals India Guide (PDF)

-Expats who want to use a car in India should consider hiring a local driver, which removes the stress of finding one's own way around and dealing with the chaos of Indian streets.
+Expats who want to use a car in India should consider hiring a local driver, which removes the stress of finding one's way around and dealing with the chaos of Indian streets.

-Domestic flights in India
+Air travel in India

 To get the best prices on domestic flights in India, expats should book as far in advance as possible.

 ►Read more about Accommodation in India